LoveNui/EMR-AWS-APACHE-SPARK/Readme.md

 ### **Advantages of EMR**
 * Updated with latest open source frameworks.
 * Cost savings especially if we use spot instances or reserved instances for big data.
-* fully managed no cluster setup.
+* Fully managed no cluster setup.
-* use s3 storage.
+* Use s3 storage.
 * Different hardware choices.
 * Code Deployment is easy.
 * Integration with other AWS services.